-- 7. Consider a filesystem which uses redo-logging.
-A program asks the filesytem to rename a file in a directory on this filesystem, which requires updating the directory entry for the file to contain a new name and updating the modification time stored in the directory's inode.
-The filesystem uses redo logging to ensure these two updates occur in a consistent way (so it is not possible for only one of the updates to appear to be done in the event of a crash). - (a) (4 points) A useful redo-log entry to represent for the update to the directory entry will primarily include . - \bigcirc the old (pre-rename) contents of the directory entry for the file and its location on disk - O directory entry representing a symbolic link from the old to new inode - \bigcirc a new in ode number for the file being moved - the new (post-rename) contents of the directory entry for the file and its location on disk - $\bigcirc\,$ none of the above; this update should not appear in the log - (b) (5 points) Suppose the machine unexpectedly loses power, is rebooted when power is restored, and filesystem redo-logging-based recovery code runs on boot.
+7. Consider a filesystem which uses redo-logging.
+A program asks the filesystem to rename a file in a directory on this filesystem, which requires updating the directory entry for the file to contain a new name and updating the modification time stored in the directory's inode.
+The filesystem uses redo logging to ensure these two updates occur in a consistent way (so it is not possible for only one of the updates to appear to be done in the event of a crash).

+(a) (4 points) A useful redo-log entry to represent for the update to the directory entry will primarily include on original exam, there were some typos in the incorrect options below the old (pre-rename) contents of the directory entry for the file and its location on disk O directory entry representing a symbolic link from the old to new inode ○ a new inode number for the file being moved the new (post-rename) contents of the directory entry for the file and its location on disk one of the above; this update should not appear in the log

+(b) (5 points) Suppose the machine unexpectedly loses power, is rebooted when power is restored, and filesystem redo-logging-based recovery code runs on boot.
 What must have happened before the machine lost power for the file to be present under its new name (and not its old one)?